The Technology Gap Fund application process is now open.

 Supplemental material of no more than 3 pages to further describe the technology and present tables, figures, and prototype images.
 Please remember that many of the reviewers are not scientists, so it is recommended that the description is as simple as possible.

 Budget expenditures encumbered before the award date will not be reimbursed.

 Student Wages.
 Student stipends are allowed; however funding for student tuition or tuition scholarships (waivers) are not permitted.
-[Note: Technology Gap Funds will not be eligible for tuition scholarships (waivers).]
 The role and/or task of any personnel on the project should be defined in the justification.
-This explanation is particularly true for the graduate students employed on the project.
+This explanation is particularly true for any graduate students employed on the project.

 Other salaries.
 Visiting faculty members are ineligible for salary support.
 Salaries for office/administrative staff are not allowed.

 Equipment or fabrication costs: In cases where reduction to practice requires a one-time cost to fabricate or produce a working prototype, the investigator should specifically indicate fabrication costs, location of the facilities where the fabrication will occur, and time required to produce the working prototype.